Connect with others who understand.

 What Causes Fainting and Blacking Out in MS?

-MS is an autoimmune disease in which the immune system mistakenly attacks healthy tissues in the central nervous system (CNS), which includes the brain and spinal cord.
-Lesions, or areas of damaged tissue, then form on the nerves’ protective myelin coating (a process referred to as demyelination).
+MS is an autoimmune disease in which the immune system mistakenly attacks healthy tissues in the CNS.
+Lesions, or areas of damaged tissue, then form on the nerves’ protective myelin coating.
+This process is called demyelination.

-Fainting and blacking out in MS may be caused by new or growing MS-related lesions.
-It also can be caused by autonomic dysfunction (also known as autonomic failure), which results when the autonomic nervous system (ANS) does not work appropriately.
-The ANS regulates unconscious body functions and is responsible for helping people maintain balance.
-Autonomic dysfunction can lead to falls among people with MS.
+Fainting and blacking out with MS may be caused by new or growing MS-related lesions.
+It can also be caused by autonomic dysfunction (also known as autonomic failure), which happens when the autonomic nervous system (ANS) does not work properly.
+The ANS regulates your unconscious body functions and helps you keep your balance.
+Autonomic dysfunction can cause people with MS to fall.

-In some cases, however, blacking out and fainting may stem from factors unrelated to MS.
+In some cases, however, blacking out and fainting may be caused by factors unrelated to MS.

 Orthostatic Intolerance

-Orthostatic intolerance (or orthostatic dysregulation or dysfunction) refers to a drop in blood pressure after a change in body position (most often going from lying or sitting to standing).
-This can lead to passing out, as well as hot flashes, heart palpitations, weakness, sweating, nausea, and more.
-One of the better-known forms of orthostatic dysregulation is postural orthostatic tachycardia syndrome (POTS).
+Orthostatic intolerance (also known as orthostatic dysregulation or dysfunction) refers to a drop in blood pressure after a change in body position, most often when you stand up after you have been lying down or sitting.
+This can cause you to pass out and experience hot flashes, heart palpitations, weakness, sweating, or nausea.
+One of the better-known forms of orthostatic dysregulation is postural orthostatic tachycardia syndrome, better known by its acronym, POTS.

 Epileptic Seizures